-Write anonymously in this emotional journal for 21 days.
+Write anonymously for 21 days.
 A student from another college writes back.
 On Day 21, you both decide — reveal, or stay beautifully unknown.

 Paired with someone from a different college whose emotional pattern complements yours.